wesmc7777/Azure-IoT-C-SDK-Reference/iothub-module-client-h/iothubmoduleclient-sendeventtooutputasync.md

 * `outputName` The name of the queue to send the message to.

 * `eventConfirmationCallback` The callback specified by the module for receiving confirmation of the delivery of the IoT Hub message.
-This callback can be expected to invoke the [IoTHubClient_SendEventAsync](../iothub-client-h/iothubclient-sendeventasync.md) function for the same message in an attempt to retry sending a failing message.
+This callback can be expected to invoke the IoTHubModuleClient_SendEventAsync function for the same message in an attempt to retry sending a failing message.
 The user can specify a NULL value here to indicate that no callback is required.

 * `userContextCallback` User specified context that will be provided to the callback.
 This can be NULL.

-**NOTE:** The application behavior is undefined if the user calls the [IoTHubClient_Destroy](../iothub-client-h/iothubclient-destroy.md) function from within any callback.
+: Do not call [IoTHubModuleClient_Destroy()](../iothub-module-client-h/iothubmoduleclient-destroy.md) from inside your application's callback.

 ## Return Value
 IOTHUB_CLIENT_OK upon success or an error code upon failure.